Bloody Marvel

 Wild Garden Seed - Frank Morton

-In US Frank Morton breeds many varieties of lettuces including many spotted ones
+In US - Frank Morton legendary plant breeder and seed producer - many varieties of lettuces including many spotted ones.

 The Monticello Shop - Thomas Jefferson Centre for Historic Plants